StarDustCFW/Sys-Play-nx/README.md

 * L ZL previous song on the list (only works if the music is playing back)

+* ZR ZL Y Scan for new cansions (only works if the music is not playing back)

 * R3 L3 closes the service until the next restart (only by precaution)

-Is a beta
+It's a beta

-## will play consecutively a selection of music,
+## Will play a selection of music consecutively,

-this should be located in:
+These should be located at:

-StarDust/Music/0.mp3

-StarDust/Music/1.mp3

-(...)

-StarDust/Music/20.mp3
+StarDust/Music/

+The limit is 200 songs for the moment

 ## instalation
 * Download the last release [Here](https://github.com/Kronos2308/Sys-Play-nx/releases)